MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-end-support-roadmap.md

 - Office LTSC 2021, which is sold as a one-time purchase, through a volume license agreement, and available for one computer per license.

 A key difference between Microsoft 365 Apps and Office LTSC 2021 is that Microsoft 365 Apps is updated regularly, as often as monthly, with new features.
 Office LTSC 2021 only has the same features that it had when it was released in September 2021.

+> [!NOTE]
+> - Office LTSC 2021 is designed for specific scenarios: regulated devices that cannot accept feature updates, process control devices on the manufacturing floor, and specialty systems that cannot connect to the internet.
+> - For more information, see [Overview of Office LTSC Preview](../ltsc2021/overview-ltsc-preview.md).

 This article provides guidance on upgrading to Microsoft 365 Apps.

 ## What is Microsoft 365?
 What is Microsoft 365 Apps?